gulam101/Connect4Project/Connect4 Game/README.md

 > Recreated the GRID
 > Improved the game design with a better GRID
 > Fixed crashing when closing the game
+> Fixed the resize glitch that was causing the main menu to stretch things

 What did I learn during this project?